wp-plugins/events-manager-extended/readme.txt

 = 4.0.2 =
 * Feature: added options 'category' and 'notcategory' to the shortcode [events_filterform], so you can choose to only show specific categories or exclude certain categories from the select box
+* Feature: all location placeholders can now be used inside events (those that make sense of course).
+In order to make a distinction among event and location placeholders with the same name, some have been deprecated (see below)
 * Improvement: when adding a registration in the backend, you can now only choose from events that have RSVP activated
 * Improvement: when the setting "Max number of spaces to book" is empty, it is now ignored
 * Improvement/fix: price can be a decimal number as well
 * Improvement: make sure the Settings page can be reached if something is not correct with the security settings
 * Improvement: make sure the first event of an recurrent series is used to get the info from
+* Improvement: for location formatting, #_IMAGE has been deprecated in favor of #_LOCATIONIMAGE
+* Improvement: for location formatting, #_IMAGEURL has been deprecated in favor of #_LOCATIONIMAGEURL
+* Improvement: for location formatting, #_DESCRIPTION has been deprecated in favor of #_LOCATIONDETAILS
+* Improvement: for location formatting, #_CATEGORIES has been deprecated in favor of #_LOCATIONCATEGORIES
+* Improvement: for event formatting, #_NOTES, #_DETAILS and #_DESCRIPTION have been deprecated in favor of #_EVENTDETAILS
+* Improvement: for event formatting, #_CATEGORIES has been deprecated in favor of #_EVENTCATEGORIES
 * Bugfix: attributes weren't taken into account for the new email formats pending, cancelled, denied
 * Bugfix: the filtering threw an error when selecting multiple items
 * Bugfix: the attendee list didn't return the correct number of booked seats